gerph/riscos64-status/Status.md

 [^riscos64-libfile]: The `riscos64-libfile` tool has been created as a wrapper around `ar`, which has `libfile` syntax to create libraries for RISC OS 64 (as a syntactic sugar).
 [^perl]: Perl in RISC OS 64 is functional, but cannot invoke commands due to the lack of `system` in the C library.
 [^riscos64-fortran]: GNU Fortran has not been ported to RISC OS 64.
 The Linux version can be used to build Fortran binaries to run on RISC OS 64.
+[^riscos64-pascal]: P2C can be used to convert Pascal to C, which is then compiled by either the Norcroft or GNU compiler to create runnable code.
+Module code has been made work in the past but has not been tested.
 [^rust]: Prototype code has been built into a RISC OS AIF file from within Rust, and run on RISC OS 64.
 [^bison]: Bison has been built but not tested in its built form.
 [^flex]: Flex has been built but not tested in its built form.